Autistic burnout

 IN BRIEF

-Autistic burnout manifests itself in feelings of distress and exhaustion, a drop in energy and abilities, and a reduced tolerance to sensations such as noise, texture or light.
-Social interactions also become much more difficult to manage.
-It’s as if all the challenges associated with autism were amplified at the same time, making them impossible to manage.
-As a result, the person becomes helpless and often unable to function.
-The health risks are severe, since autistic burnout can make it difficult for autistic people to carry on with their lives, and can even lead to hospitalization, loss of autonomy, isolation and, eventually, suicide.
+Autistic burnout manifests as distress and exhaustion, decreased energy and abilities, and a lower tolerance for sensory input such as noise, textures, or light.
+Social interactions also become much harder to manage.
+It’s as if all the challenges associated with autism suddenly become amplified, making them impossible to handle.
+The person may feel completely overwhelmed and often unable to function.
+This poses a significant risk, as autistic individuals experiencing burnout may struggle to maintain their daily responsibilities, and in severe cases, it can lead to hospitalization, loss of independence, social isolation, or even suicidal thoughts.

 Important